ManchesterMachineMakers/manchestermachinemakers.github.io/instructions-for-new-team-members.md

+---
+layout: document
+title: Instructions for New Team Members
+---
 # We’re so happy you’re joining us!

 Here are the steps you and your parents/guardians need to take to make it official: